 Winner of the Best Opening Speech Award – ICC International Mediation Competition 2014

-R v N – Represented a mother who conspired to fake her own death to defraud their life assurance policy.
-The case was reported in the national press: The Sun newspaper
+R v N -Represented a mother who conspired to fake her own death to defraud their life assurance policy.
+The Sun’s news report on this case can be found here.

 R v C – Acted for a defendant in a 2-day confiscation hearing following a conviction for both drugs and firearms offences.
 The case involved large sums and came to a negotiated solution in the client’s interests.